 Since SGLT2 receptors are primarily located in the renal tubules, Empagliflozin acts on these receptors and inhibits the reabsorption of filtered glucose.

 Thus, glucose that has been filtered into the urine does not get reabsorbed back into the blood.

 With more glucose excreted in the urine, more water goes with the glucose.
 This is called osmotic diuresis.
-Thus, empagliflozin causes the loss of glucose, water, and sodium from the body.
+Thus, empagliflozin causes the body to lose glucose, water, and sodium.

 Apart from its glucose-lowering effects in patients with diabetes, it is associated with fluid loss and hence beneficial in fluid-overloaded states like heart failure.

 The loss of sodium and fluid also helps lower blood pressure.
 Furthermore, it can cause some degree of weight loss.
 The initial weight loss associated with its use can be the result of the fluid excreted via the renal tubules.